kyverno/KDP/proposals/kubernetes-image-and-attestation-verification.md

 # Proposal

-Currently Kyverno Notary and Cosign for software supply chain security validation policies.
+Currently Kyverno uses Notary and Cosign for software supply chain security validation policies.
 We fetch image signature definitions from an OCI compliant registry using ORAS client and run signature validation checks.
 The signature is in NotaryV2 or Cosign format.

 We fetch attestations (signed metadata) using [ORAS](https://pkg.go.dev/oras.land/oras-go/v2) Client stored with the image to run signature and data validation checks as defined by the policy.
 The notary signature verification also uses ORAS repository implementataion for its verification method.